mattdailis/spice-kernels/README.md

 ### 0.0.2

-Trying to get images to show up in the marketplace
+Trying to get images to show up in the marketplace.

+### 0.0.3

+Add logo